Last updated May 4, 2022.

 Phosphatidylserine is a major component of human brain cell membranes.

-By supporting brain cell membrane integrity, PS helps to keep toxins, pathogens, and other unwanted invaders out of your brain.
+By supporting brain cell membrane integrity, PS helps to keep toxins, pathogens, and other unwanted invaders out of the brain.

-It normalizes levels of the stress hormone cortisol to reduce the effects of stress.
-(158)
+It normalizes levels of cortisol to reduce the effects of stress.

 Phosphatidylserine is safe and effective for brains of all ages.

-It is a favorite memory supplement used by students to perform better on their exams.
+It is a favorite memory supplement used by students to perform better on exams.

-Large studies have found that phosphatidylserine may be an effective treatment for Alzheimer’s and other forms of dementia.
-(163)
+Numerous studies conclude that phosphatidylserine may be an effective treatment for Alzheimer’s and other forms of dementia.

 Notably, phosphatidylserine is the only brain supplement that’s received a qualified stamp of approval from the FDA for age-related cognitive decline and dementia in seniors.

-The general recommended dose is 100 mg taken three times a day.
-(164)
+The general recommended dose for phosphatidylserine is 100 mg, three times a day.